 If these transportation pain points are addressed and improved, perhaps even more tourists would find visiting Japan an attractive option for their next trip!

 5. One mango costs how much again?!

 According to an American man, "When you stroll along the back streets, you're bound to stumble upon old and historic buildings or small shops and restaurants, all lined up snugly alongside each other, which was a surprising sight for me.
-I have to say, one mango costing $55 really threw me for a loop!
+I have to say, one mango costing $55 threw me for a loop!
 In my home country, I can get one for just $1!
 That was quite a culture shock."

 The mango story definitely left an impression on this writer, too.
 A "mango branding" phase swept through Japan recently, and the mango he saw was most probably one such branded mango.
-This clearly highlights the different sense of values each country may have and is truly something that can only be experienced when going on a trip to another country!
+This highlights the different sense of values each country may have and is truly something that can only be experienced when going on a trip to another country!